iv-art074/devops-netology/HW_7.4_Artemev.md

 --disable-repo-locking
-atlantis server --disable-repo-locking
-Stops atlantis locking projects and or workspaces when running terraform
+#Stops atlantis locking projects and or workspaces when running terraform

 ```
 #repos lists the config for specific repos.